dpranke/typ/README.rst

 * Support for producing traces of test times compatible with Chrome's tracing infrastructure (trace_viewer).
-* Integrated test coverage reporting.
+* Integrated test coverage reporting (including parallel coverage).
 * Integrated support for debugging tests.
 * Support for uploading test results automatically to a server (useful for continuous integration monitoring of test results).